SMTG-Bham/ShakeNBreak/docs/Tips.rst

 -------------------

-If certain relaxations are not converging after multiple continuation calculations (i.e. if :code:`snb-run` keeps resubmitting certain relaxations), this is likely due to an error in the underlying calculation and/or unreasonable interatomic distances causing high / positive energies and extreme forces.
+If certain relaxations are not converging after multiple continuation calculations (i.e. if :code:`snb-run` keeps resubmitting certain relaxations), this is likely due to an error in the underlying calculation, extreme forces and/or small residual forces which the structure optimisation algorithm is struggling to relax.
+In most of these cases, :code:`ShakeNBreak` will automatically detect and handle these calculations, but some tricky cases may require manual tuning from the user:

 - For :code:`VASP`, a common culprit is :code:`EDWAV` in the output file, which can typically be avoided by reducing :code:`NCORE` and/or :code:`KPAR`.
 Other errors related to forces / unreasonable interatomic distances (like